hirve/HirveConfig/README.md

 # HirveConfig
 The library to convert config file into DOM-like tree model.
+Originally the project was created to make a custom SVG-like vector graphic format for 3D with indent based syntax.

 ### Config file syntax
 ```